Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Introduction

 The structure of our paper is as follows.
-In the next section we explain our method to construct circuits that measure a set of Pauli-product operators that constitute the stabilisers of this novel family of Calderbank--Shor--Steane (CSS) codes.
-We first explain the circuit construction on an infinite plane, and then wrap around a generalised torus to obtain a CSS code.
-We also collect all possible families that have stabilisers of weight at least four and at most seven, and categorise them according to whether they can be implemented on hexagonal-grid or only on square-grid.
-In \Cref{sec:simulations}, we present simulation results for three families of directional codes, one with weight-$5$ stabilisers encoding four logical qubits, the second with weight-$6$ stabilisers encoding six logical qubits, and the last with weight-$7$ stabilisers encoding twelve logical qubits.
-Our numerical results indicate that directional codes outperform the RPC under circuit-level Pauli noise.
-For instance, at physical error rate $p=10^{-3}$ we achieve better QEC performance using only $25-66.67\%$ of the physical qubits.
-In \Cref{sec:discussion} we conclude the paper with some discussion on our results and potential future work.
-This includes adding boundaries to enable planar rather than toric hardware.
-The Appendix contains additional insight into the structure of directional codes and some further numerical results.
+In the next section, we explain our method to construct circuits that measure the stabilisers of directional codes, and provide a more rigorous explanation in \Cref{sec:app-method,sec:app-logicals}.
+We first explain the circuit construction on an infinite plane, and then wrap around a (possibly twisted) torus to obtain a Calderbank--Shor--Steane (CSS) code.
+In \Cref{sec:simulations}, we present simulation results for directional codes that have stabilisers of weight-$7$ and encode twelve logical qubits.
+In \Cref{sec:app-sim_details_additional_results}, we give more details on the simulation method and present additional numerical results, including for other directional codes with weight-$5$, -$6$ and -$8$ stabilisers that encode four, six and eighteen logical qubits, respectively.
+Our numerical results indicate that directional codes outperform the RTC under circuit-level Pauli noise.
+For instance, at physical error rate $p=10^{-3}$, decoded with the Tesseract decoder with short beam setting, the best directional code family achieves the same logical error rate as the RTC while using a quarter to a third of the number of physical qubits.
+In \Cref{sec:discussion}, we conclude the paper with some discussion of our results and potential future work.
+This includes adding boundaries to enable implementation on planar rather than toric hardware.